-- being over friendly with children; - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language.
+- being over friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating, or offensive language.

-Our school will ensure that staff are very clear about what appropriate behaviour is and are confident to share any low level concerns with the Headteacher.
-All unprofessional behaviour will be addressed at early stage with sensitivity and proportionality.
+Our school will ensure that staff are very clear about what appropriate behaviour is and are confident to share any low-level concerns with the Head teacher.
+All unprofessional behaviour will be address at early stage with sensitivity and proportionality.
 Any weakness in the school safeguarding system that has allowed this behaviour to exist will be addressed.

-All low level concerns will be reported to the Headteacher who will follow the procedures in the policy to address these.
-Low level concerns will be recorded and kept confidentially in the staff member's file.
+All low-level concerns will be reported to the Head teacher who will follow the procedures in the policy to address these.
+Low level concerns will be recorded and kept safe.
 They will be reviewed regularly to see if there are any emerging patterns in relation to an individual so that a decision can be made as to whether to escalate to an allegation that meets the harm threshold.

-Appendix 1: Definitions of safeguarding abuse and neglect
+Appendix 1: Definitions of abuse and neglect

-(Working Together' 2018 and 'Keeping Children Safe in Education' 2021)
+(Working Together' 2018 and 'Keeping Children Safe in Education' 2022)